 Health Science Center Counselor Trinity Valley Community College 800 Hwy.
-243 West
+243 West Kaufman, TX 75142 Applicants must fulfill the following requirements to be considered for entrance into this program:

-Kaufman, TX 75142
+(a) Fulfill all requirements for admission to Trinity Valley Community College.

-Applicants must fulfill the following requirements to be considered for entrance into this program:
+(b) SubtranspoidebounetaionhatheyaeTSkompleeinalaesoTSlexemptohaeatanoipthoxingTASPexemptonatas

-- (a) Fulfill all requirements for admission to Trinity Valley Community College. - (b) Students who are subject to TASP requirements may submit an application to the Associate Degree Nursing Program, during the specified time period, after they have passed the official TASP or approved alternative test and submitted scores to TVCC. - (c) Students who are TASP exempt may submit an application to the Associate Degree Nursing Program, during the specified time period, after they have demonstrated reading, math, and writing proficiency and submitted documentation to TVCC.
-Proficiency in each area may be demonstrated by making the required grade in one of the courses from the list in the nursing program brochure, or taking the TASP or approved alternative test and passing the section or successfully completing the highest level developmental course or approved higher level college course following testing. - (d) Complete Biology 2401 and, either PSYC 2314 or PSYC 2301, with a grade of "C", or better, as a prerequisite to RNSG 1523. - (e) Submit official transcripts of all previous college credits to the Health Science Center. - (f) Have a cumulative Grade Point Average of 2.50, or better, on a four point system for all previous college work.
-If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.30-2.49 or a cumulative GPA of 2.0 with a GPA of 2.5 or higher in all the attempted general education courses in the nursing curriculum will be considered using the same point system.
+- (c) Students must submit minimum passing scores on each area of the designated admissions test.
+Current testing information can be found on the ADN web site at www.tvcc.edu/healthscience/adn.htm, or contact the campus counselor. - (d) Complete Biology 2401 and, either PSYC 2314 or PSYC 2301, with a grade of "C", or better, prior to submitting an application. - (e) Submit official transcripts of all previous college credits to the Health Science Center. - (f) Have a cumulative Grade Point Average of 2.50, or better, on a four point system for all previous college work.
+If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system.